zarzycki/betacast/README.md

 ## Running with the climate change 'deltas' code

-Thermodynamic deltas (e.g., warming signal or climate change fingerprints) that are derived from long-term climate integrations can be applied over the top of a Betacast analysis to simulate how a particular event would conditionally evolve under a different climate.
+Thermodynamic deltas (e.g., warming signal, climate change fingerprints, pseudo-global warming forcing) that are derived from long-term climate integrations can be applied over the top of a Betacast analysis to simulate how a particular event would conditionally evolve under a different climate.
 Mechanistically, Betacast treats this as if it was just a regular forecast, except after generating the initial conditions two seperate scripts are run to overlay these fingerprints over the top of the atmospheric and ocean initial conditions in a consistent fashion.

 Some relevant reading: